A2 motorway (Serbia): Section Belgrade—Požega

 The northernmost subsection Surčin—Obrenovac starts on interchange “Surčin jug” with A1 motorway.
 It passes by Jakovo where will be main tool station, and it leaves Syrmia region by passing Sava and Kolubara rivers on 1766 meters-long bridge.
 The section ends close to the bridge on the “Obrenovac” interchange where next subsection, Obrenovac—Ub, starts.
-The construction of this 17.6 kilometer-long section started in 2017 and is completed by the end of 2019 with main contractor China Communications Construction Company (CCCC).
+The construction of this 17.6 kilometer-long section started in 2017 and was completed by the end of 2019 with main contractor China Communications Construction Company (CCCC).